rdswyc/DataStructures/Queue/README.md

   int property1;
   char *property2;
   float property3;
-} TValue;
+} T;
 ```

-In the main program flow, the `TValue` was also limited to 100 characters, for simplicity.
+In the main program flow, the `T` was also limited to 100 characters, for simplicity.
 Notice the implementation structure and functions do not limit any size and will dynamically allocate memory to the input received.

 ## Properties